 Google Play Signing

-If you are using Google Play signing, then download the app signing key certificate from the Google Play Console, and format it using the following OpenSSL command:
+If you are using Google Play signing, make sure to disable "Automatic protection" and then download the app signing key certificate from Google Play and provide it to us.
+Please see below the instructions:

 Comments